kayblogs/M-S-Rebrand/README.md

 Accessibility: All code adheres to WCAG 2.1 Level AA standards to ensure inclusivity for older demographics and users with disabilities.

-Dynamic Engagement: Implemented a scroll-reveal system using a mathematical trigger point:
+Dynamic Engagement: Implemented a scroll-reveal system using a mathematical trigger point: Trigger = WindowHeight - 150px